Notice of Privacy Practices

 YOUR RIGHTS REGARDING YOUR PHI

 You have the following rights regarding PHI I maintain about you.
 To exercise any of these right, please submit your request in writing to Jolene Nell, LICSW, LCSW at 171 Lawrence St. #7, Eugene, OR 97401.

 - Right of Access to Inspect and Copy: You have the right, which may be restricted only in exceptional circumstances, to inspect and copy PHI that is maintained in a “designated record set”.
 A designated record set contains mental health/medical and billing records and any other records that are used to make decisions about your care.
-Your right to inspect and copy PHI will be restricted only in those situations where there is compelling evidence that access would cause serious harm to you or if the information is contained in separately maintained psychotherapy notes.
+Your right to inspect and copy PHI will be restricted only in those situations where there is compelling evidence that access would cause serious harm to you or if the information is contained in separately maintained psychotherapy notes or if the PHI is from a different provider that has been supplied to me.
 I may charge a reasonable, cost-based fee for copies.
 If your records are maintained electronically, you may also request an electronic copy of your PHI.
 You may also request that a copy of your PHI be provided to another person.

 - Right to Amend: If you feel that the PHI I have about you is incorrect or incomplete, you may ask me to amend the information although I am not required to agree to the amendment.
 If I deny your request for amendment, you have the right to file a statement of disagreement with me.
 I may prepare a rebuttal to your statement and will provide you with a copy.
 Please contact the Privacy Officer if you have any questions.

 - Right to an Accounting of Disclosures: You have the right to request an accounting of certain of the disclosures that I make of your PHI.
 I may charge you a reasonable fee if you request more than one accounting in any 12-month period.